hk-speedrunning/Silksong-Rules/glossary.md

 ### Fourth Chorus Skip

 Boss sucks?
-Hit Da Bricks
+Hit Da Bricks.

+If using a version that requires Binding, note there is a hidden room filled with silk before the fight.

 #### 4CS - Bindless